find a good offer banner 2023

 Shiraz, Iran's most liberal city

 They were proud that their city is a modern city.
-Here you drive a car, are out in the evening, and many take a long education.
-And even though there was not exactly equality, there was something that smelled like that.
-We even saw a waiter with a headscarf in the shape of the American flag!
+Here you drive a car, go out in the evening, and many take a long course.
+And even if there wasn't exactly equality, there was something that smelled like that.

 We got a blurry snapshot taken of her, which she discovered and smiled at before she went outside and smoked a cigarette.
 Hats off to rebels in a clerical regime.